 When her “flying schoolgirl” act “got old”, she took to wearing jodhpurs, a loose shirt and sometimes a flying jacket.
 This choice of dress went over well when compared with the more conservative, stately dresses that were worn by others in that era.
-When in Canada, the older ladies condemned her dress as shocking and disgraceful.
+When in Canada, the older ladies condemned her clothes choices as shocking and disgraceful.
 Predictably, the men loved it.

-Finally, she had a biplane specially built just for her airshows — the Partridge-Keller “Looper” which was fitted first with 80 hp Gnome Rotary that Katherine had purchased from the wreckage of the crash that had killed America’s most famous male stunt pilot of the era, Lincoln Beachey.
-Later, desiring more reliability, not for superstitious reasons, she replaced this with a 80hp Smith 6-cylinder radial engine.
-With her “Looper”, she invented her signature maneuver, called the Dippy Twist Loop.
-Quickly, the Dippy Twist became a sensation, though today there are few pilots who know of it at all.
+She had a biplane especially built just for her airshows, one that she helped design.
+She called it the Partridge-Keller “Looper”.
+It was fitted first with an 80 hp Gnome Rotary engine that she purchased from the wreckage of the crash that had killed America’s most famous male stunt pilot of the era, Lincoln Beachey.
+Later, she realized that the Gnome was reliable enough and replaced this with a 80hp Smith 6-cylinder radial engine.
+Others thought she was superstitious, but it was nothing more than the question of reliability that drove her choice — she was a mechanic after all.

 The Dippy Twist Loop

 The secret of Katherine Stinson’s signature maneuver was to combine a loop with a snap roll.
 The snap roll was done at the very top of the loop, when the airplane was also at its slowest.
 At that point, she was also hanging upside down high over the heads of the adoring crowd.
 With a flick of the wrist and a stomp on the rudder pedals, she would flip the plane all the way around.
 Then, coming out of the snap roll, she would curve her way down on the back side of the loop.
 As always, she would make sure to pull out of the loop very low to the ground.